I must have put it at the bottom of the stack because I just find it.

 Well, you can do that on your own.

-You can figure, figure out what the item would be, what the uh just you know, I don't count calories, so don't worry about that.
+Just, you know, I don't count calories, so don't worry about that.

 Well, I can't tell you how thankful I am that you let the restaurant industry and myself be a spokesman on your show to, you know, vent a little bit of how we feel about it.

-let me tell you something.
+Let me tell you something.

-You know, I'm I'm I'm controlling my rage here.
+You know, I'm controlling my rage here.

 And I was being serious, Dave.

-Every call I get today is some somebody whose business is being targeted by the United States government, and it's being targeted by people in that government who've never met a payroll, who've never had to, who have never run a business, all they've done is agitate and get people all worked up about things.
+Every call I get today is from somebody whose business is being targeted by the United States government and is being targeted by people in that government who've never met a payroll, who've never had to, who have never run a business.

 They are prophets of doom and gloom.

-They are never effervescent, they're never uplifting, they're never inspirational, and they haven't the slightest idea how to do what you do, or the dirt bike business guy does, or the automobile business people, or the private jet industry, or even the banking business, they haven't the slightest clue.
+And they haven't the slightest idea how to do what you do or the dirt bike business guy does or the automobile business people or the private jet industry or even the banking business.

-When they run the show like in Fetty Mac and Fannie Mae, we see what happens.
+When they run the show like Infetty Mac and Fannie Mae, we see what happens.

 And I am livid over this kind of thing.